-All medical staff with EDRS accounts at your facility can modify information on the case until the case is certified.
-Once the case is certified, the case may not be modified unless the medical professional uncertifies the case.
+All staff with EDRS accounts at your facility can modify information on the case until the case is certified.
+Once the case is certified, the case may not be modified unless the coroner or medical examiner who certified the case uncertified it.
 See QRS-2046, Uncertifying a Death Case.
-Once the correction has been made, the medical professional will need to certify the case again.
+Once the correction has been made, a coroner or medical examiner from your office needs to certify the case again.
 A case cannot be uncertified once it has been registered.

-Once the case is registered, the medical professional may submit an amendment to the case if it is necessary to update or modify the medical information on the death record.
-Requests for amendments may only be done by the medical professional that certified the original case.
-See QRS-2021-MC, Amending a Death Case: Replacement Medical and QRS-2022-MC, Amending a Death Case: Medical.
+Once the case is registered, any coroner or medical examiner from your office may submit an amendment to the case if it is necessary to update or modify the medical information on the death record.
+See QRS-2021-CME, Amending a Death Case: Replacement Medical (Pending to Final) and QRS-2022-MC, Amending a Death Case: Medical.
 BHSR may require additional documentation to support the amendment.